 High cost for a pair.
-Glasses are tall and wide.
+Design is tall and wide.

-Tritan crystal was developed in 2001 by adding titanium oxide and zirconium oxide to make the glasses break-resistant and with crystal brilliance.
-The 18-ounce glasses are nicely weighted and fit well in the hand, while the geometric look is clean and modern.
+Tritan crystal makes these glasses break-resistant.
+The 18-ounce vessels are nicely weighted and fit well in the hand, while the geometric look is clean and modern.

-Some felt the glasses were a little thick and too contemporary-looking.
+Some felt they were a little thick and too contemporary-looking.

-Check the dimensions, since they don’t fit in all wine glass racks.
+Check the dimensions, as they don’t fit in all racks.

-The bowl shape is clean and modern looking, as well as being ideal for full-bodied red wines, directing the flow of the wine and balancing the acidity.
+The bowl shape is clean and modern looking, as well as being ideal for full-bodied reds, directing the flow of the wine and balancing the acidity.
 Lead-free crystal preserves the taste.